yujokang/EPEx/README.md

 ##How does EPEx work?
 Besides the program source code, EPEx takes error specifications, that specify error protocol(s) of the test functions, as input.
-EPEx uses under-constrained symbolic execution to discover execution paths in which each test function can fail and return an error code.
+EPEx uses under-constrained symbolic execution to explore execution paths in which each test function can fail and return an error code.
 In each of such error paths, EPEx checks if the caller function performs at least one of the following steps: exits with an error code, returns an error value,